miabobia/moviemosaic/plans.md

 8. if the STATUS becomes ERROR then url redirects to homepage with ERROR_MSG.
 Otherwise once STATUS == COMPLETE then we redirect to /user/{letterboxd_username} with the image_byte_string from RESULT

+# POSSIBLE ISSUES ?
+does worker need threads to work on multiple tasks at once?

 # EXAMPLE CODE